-A substantial portion of the receivables may be or may have been originated by CNH Industrial dealers and/or Consumer Receivables Originators and purchased by CNH Capital America.
+A substantial portion of the receivables may be or may have been originated by CNH Industrial dealers and/or Consumer Receivables Originators and purchased by CNH Industrial Capital America.
 A portion of the receivables originated by CNH Industrial dealers provide for recourse to the originating dealer for defaults by the obligors.
-In addition, CNH Industrial dealers that sell receivables to CNH Capital America under many of its current dealer agreements retain the right to repurchase those receivables at any time.
 See "Origination of Receivables-Dealer Agreements" in this prospectus.
-In the event of a dealer's or a Consumer Receivables Originator's bankruptcy or receivership, respectively, a creditor, receiver or bankruptcy trustee, as applicable, of the dealer or such Consumer Receivables Originator or the dealer or such Consumer Receivables Originator itself might attempt to characterize the sales of receivables to CNH Capital America as loans to the dealer or such Consumer Receivables Originator, as applicable, secured by the receivables.
+In the event of a dealer's or a Consumer Receivables Originator's bankruptcy or receivership, respectively, a creditor, receiver or bankruptcy trustee, as applicable, of the dealer or such Consumer Receivables Originator or the dealer or such Consumer Receivables Originator itself might attempt to characterize the sales of receivables to CNH Industrial Capital America as loans to the dealer or such Consumer Receivables Originator, as applicable, secured by the receivables.
 Such an attempt, if successful, could result in payment delays or losses on the affected receivables.
-However, in connection with any sale of receivables, directly or indirectly, by CNH Capital America to us or by CNH Capital America to one of its subsidiaries and ultimately to us, CNH Capital America has warranted that at the time of such sale it had good title to the receivables.
+However, in connection with any sale of receivables, directly or indirectly, by CNH Industrial Capital America to us or by CNH Industrial Capital America to one of its subsidiaries and ultimately to us, CNH Industrial Capital America has warranted that at the time of such sale it had good title to the receivables.
 Furthermore, in the event of a dealer's bankruptcy, a dealer or its bankruptcy trustee might also be able to reject any leases originated by the dealer that were deemed to be "true leases" resulting in the termination of scheduled payments under those leases.
 In addition, the U.S. Bankruptcy Code provides for the recovery of certain preferential pre-bankruptcy transfers and these provisions may apply to the repurchase of receivables by CNH Industrial dealers.
-If a CNH Industrial dealer were to become a debtor in a bankruptcy case, the bankruptcy trustee or the debtor itself might be able to recover monies paid to the applicable trust for the repurchase of receivables during the 90-day period prior to the bankruptcy filing, or for a period of one year prior to the bankruptcy filing if the applicable trust, CNH Capital America or the depositor, as applicable, were deemed to be an "insider" of such CNH Industrial dealer.
+If a CNH Industrial dealer were to become a debtor in a bankruptcy case, the bankruptcy trustee or the debtor itself might be able to recover monies paid to the applicable trust for the repurchase of receivables during the 90-day period prior to the bankruptcy filing, or for a period of one year prior to the bankruptcy filing if the applicable trust, CNH Industrial Capital America or the depositor, as applicable, were deemed to be an "insider" of such CNH Industrial dealer.